Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Lithuanian cross at the Montreal Our Lady Gate of Dawn Lithuanian church

-Lithuanian club of Montreal
+Lithuanian Vytautas club of Montreal

 Montreal Vytautas the Great Lithuanian club was a large edifice where one could eat, drink, play and party.
 It was expanding since its opening in 1907.
-In the 1960s, it received a new two-floored edifice and had ~700 at the time.
+In the 1960s, it received a new two-floored edifice and had ~700 members at the time.
 Sadly, less than a decade passed and the club was sold by its owners in 1971, leaving the two parishes as the only „Lithuanian clubs“ in the area.

 The former Vytautas club is now a sports shop and even its Lithuanian cornerstone has been removed (moved into the Lithuanian-Canadian archives in Mississauga).